Skip to contents

 y_r

-A numeric vector of binary target values (0 or 1).
+A numeric vector of binary outcome values (0 or 1).
+Must have the same number of observations as rows in X_r.

 maxit

-Maximum number of iterations for the L-BFGS optimization algorithm (default: 300).
+Integer.
+Maximum number of iterations for the optimizer.
+Default is 300.

 eps_f

-Convergence tolerance for the function value (default: 1e-8).
+Numeric.
+Convergence tolerance for the function value.
+Default is 1e-8.

 eps_g